What Causes White Bumps & Spots On New And Old Tattoos?

-Reason - Areas of skin around a tattoo can sometimes form allergies against many things that you didn’t think you was allergic to before.
+Reason – Areas of skin around a tattoo can sometimes form allergies against many things that you didn’t think you were allergic to before.

-Once these allergies do develop, they can often cause the skin to break out in rashes, or sometimes in tiny white or red spots and dots which often cover large areas of the tattoo.
+Once these allergies do develop, they can often cause the skin to break out in rashes, or sometimes in tiny white or red spots which often cover large areas of the tattoo.

-Treatment - Whilst mild allergies tend to pop up and then proceed to go away slowly of the course of a few days to a few weeks; a more serious allergy could become more troublesome.
+Treatment – While mild allergies tend to pop up and then proceed to go away slowly of the course of a few days to a few weeks; a more serious allergic reaction could become more troublesome.

-If this is the case then it’s best to see a doctor who may be able to prescribe you allergy relief medication which should hopefully help the spots and pimples to go away.
+If this is the case, then it’s best to see a doctor or dermatologist who may be able to prescribe you allergy relief medication which should hopefully help the spots and pimples to go away.

 This, however, is an extremely rare circumstance.

-Reason - Although rare, there are a variety of reasons why tattoos may get infected.
+Reason – Although rare, there are a variety of reasons why a tattoo may get infected.

-Generally though, it’s either because the tattooing process was performed in an unsanitary environment with unsterilized equipment, or because of a lack of care and cleanliness during the tattoo aftercare period - which has then allowed nasty germs and bacteria to enter the wound..
+Generally, though, it’s either because the tattooing process was performed in an unsanitary environment with unsterilized equipment, or because of a lack of care and cleanliness during the tattoo aftercare period.

 Scratching your tattoo, failing to clean it properly, and bathing in dirty water are all common reasons as to why a tattoo may become infected.

 Infections themselves can physically present themselves in many different ways depending on the severity of the infection, and what type of bacteria is causing it.

 One of the symptoms of an infection, though, is clusters of white, pussy and oozy spots.

 Treatment – Infections can be serious, and if left untreated can cause not only long-term appearance issues with your tattoo, but they can also severely damage your general health depending on the type of infection that has been contracted.

-If you suspect that your tattoo may have become infected, consult either your tattoo artist or a doctor as soon as possible.
-The quicker an infection can be treated, the less damage it will do to your tattoo and to your health.
+If you suspect your tattoo may have become infected, consult either your tattoo artist or a doctor as soon as possible.
+The quicker an infection can be treated, the less damage it will do to your tattoo and your general health.